 We binned chromosome reconstructions such that, for each pre-duplicated ancestral chromosome, the least fractionated of the post-duplicated (cotton) reconstructions was distinguished LF and all others were grouped together and designated as most fractionated (MF).
 These classifications were used to identify retained paralogous genes in LF and MF chromosomes.
-We then examined gene expression levels in three tissues for syntenic paralogs on LF and MF reconstructions.
-This analysis revealed that genes on LF chromosomes are generally more highly expressed than those on MF (Fig. 1 A); of 1064 comparisons, LF genes were more highly expressed in 559-589 cases, depending on the tissue.
+We then examined gene expression levels in three tissues and compared expression of syntenic paralogs residing in LF and MF fractions.
+In this case we took the most conservative approach and discarded any genes that lacked a suitable paralog for comparison, or genes that did not have a corresponding syntenic ortholog in the chocolate genome ).
+Despite such a restrictive set of comparisons this analysis revealed that genes on LF chromosomes are generally more highly expressed than those on MF (Fig. 1 A); of the 1064 paralogous gene pairs compared, LF genes were more highly expressed in 559-589 cases, depending on the tissue.
 To test for statistically significant deviation from a random number of up-regulated genes in each group (LF of MF) we used a cumulative binomial distribution with the probability of LF being more highly expressed at 0.5.
 This result was statistically significant for expression data for both leaf and seed tissue, but not for petals (Fig. 1A).
 To examine the robustness of the bias we restricted our analysis to those syntenic paralogs that varied in expression by greater than two-fold (Fig. S3).
 In this case, the bias was greater and statistically significant in all tissues examined.
 Furthermore, bias remained evident even when considering only syntenic paralogs exhibiting differential gene expression and fold-change greater than two, confirming previous results (Fig. S3).
-Thus, genes on LF chromosomes are typically expressed at higher levels than their MF counterparts.
+Thus, the data suggest that genes on LF chromosomes are typically expressed at higher levels than their MF counterparts.

 Local transposable element density and GC content